chiqors/chiqors/README.md

 - 🤝 Open for collaborations in web development (frontend or backend).
 - 😊 Willing to contribute in opensource projects.
 - 👍 Looking for opportunities to join as an intern/full time candidate in web development teams.
+- 🎓 I'm currently a student in UNIKOM
+- 🦉 Most Productive Time used on Night
+- 📅 I'm Most Productive on Saturday & Sunday
 - 🌐 Visit my [porfolio website](https://chiqors.github.io/) for complete background and contact.

 <details open>